 Does it feature a lot of advertisements or push users into additional in-app purchases?

 A free or low-cost app can end up costing you a lot of money over time.
 How?
 Many apps and games feature numerous opportunities for the user to spend real money to unlock levels, purchase special tools or character powers, etc. and often it only takes a simple click.
 So read parent reviews and monitor the games your kids play on a regular basis (as well as your own bank account) to avoid any unpleasant surprises.
-Also, be aware that these kinds of apps aren’t necessarily the highest quality choices, so as a rule, steer clear of the ones that hound unsuspecting users to spend money at every turn.
+Also, be aware these kinds of apps aren’t necessarily the highest quality choices.
+As a rule, steer clear of the ones that hound unsuspecting users to spend money at every turn.

 Is it safe and secure?